-Type of actions Involved activities Expected results Knowledge/ Monitoring tions, including the position of each tree trough sub- metric GPS device, the implementation of a georeferenced database with biometric, biological and micro-topographic attributes •Evaluate the viability of Zelkova populations and pre- vent any inter-specific competition phenomena follo- wing disturbance elimination •Evaluation of the residual genetic diversity in order to Active conservation 1.Building an efficient system of fencing 2.Setting up of an emergency irrigation system 3.Massive production of multiplication material of Z. sicula and native forest species 4.In-situ plantation of the target species and establishment of 5 new populations, 2 within the current habitat and 3 in supposed more favourable bioclimatic conditions 5.Plantation of native forest species on about a 10 ha area including the current site of ZS1 6.Ex-situ cultivation of at least 200 trees from both ZS1 and ZS2, at the CCG and CBNB 7.Prompting formal procedures to release a regional administrative Act for the legal protection of Z. sicula in the list of priority species of the Habitat Directive Improving the protection in the nature against disturbance from grazing or improper collecting of plant material Attenuation of summer water stress episodes for the population ZS1 Reinforcement of the current populations of Z. sicula Increase the number of population in the nature and test the feasibility of uncommon conservation approach as "assisted colonization" Habitat enforcement/rehabilitation in order to create a more suitable ecological environment, through recovering the as highest as possible ecosystem functionality under controlled situation and in reasonably fast times Securing through ex-situ conservation the as highest as possible genetic diversity in public conservation centres Recognition of the status of protected species at regional/national level and starting of the procedure for its ackowledgement as priority species (sensu Habitat Directive) Implementation of a standard normative procedure for protection of all threatened species in public/private lands Expertise/ Communication Implementation of operative conservation planning according to the rules proposed in the Management Plan "Monti Iblei" Drawing of a grazing management plan for the Bosco Pisano to attenuate the pressure on the concerned habitat according to the rules proposed in the Management Plan "Monti Iblei" Planning of special operative procedures for wildfires prevention Activation of training activities for local people (e.g courses for naturalistic guides) to improve knowledge and introduce young people to the labour market Iblei" •Involving the competent local Forest Authority to improve surveillance and protection of the species and habitat through active policy •Realisation of a communication network among pu- blic bodies, stakeholders, schools, etc., in order to share and monitor experience and results Education/ Awareness partnership, public authorities, no-profit organi- sations and local stakeholders to monitor the pro- cedures of LIFE+ project.
-2.Carrying out of campaigns of awareness and di- vulgation on the specific project and the general problem of conservation of biodiversity Removing/reducing principal economic/social type threats for the species and habitat by involving authorities, organizations and stakeholders Involving local people in efforts to improve local economy on green tourism Improving the didactic value of the CCG, with beneficial feed-back on the territory in regards to public awareness about the global problem of biodiversity conservation Prompting local awareness and information about the problems of loss of biodiversity
+Type of actions Involved activities Expected results Knowledge/ Monitoring and micro-topographic attributes 2.Monitoring of both the target species demographic ecology of the target species Active conservation 1.Building an efficient system of fencing 2.Setting up of an emergency irrigation system 3.Massive production of multiplication material of Z. sicula and native forest species 4.In-situ plantation of the target species and establishment of 5 new populations, 2 within the current habitat and 3 in supposed more favourable bioclimatic conditions 5.Plantation of native forest species on about a 10 ha area including the current site of ZS1 6.Ex-situ cultivation of at least 200 trees from both ZS1 and ZS2, at the CCG and CBNB 7.Prompting formal procedures to release a regional administrative Act for the legal protection of Z. sicula and the SCI Bosco Pisano 8.Starting of formal procedures for the inclusion of Z. sicula in the list of priority species of the Habitat Directive pulation ZS1 •Reinforcement of the current populations of Z. sicula •Increase the number of population in the nature and test the feasibility of uncommon conservation approach as "assisted colonization" Expertise/ Communication 1.Implementation of operative conservation planning according to the rules proposed in the Management Plan "Monti Iblei" 2.Drawing of a grazing management plan for the Bosco Pisano to attenuate the pressure on the concerned habitat according to the rules proposed in the Management Plan "Monti Iblei" 3.Planning of special operative procedures for wildfires prevention 4.Activation of training activities for local people (e.g courses for naturalistic guides) to improve knowledge and introduce young people to the labour market Iblei" •Involving the competent local Forest Authority to improve surveillance and protection of the species and habitat through active policy •Realisation of a communication network among public bodies, stakeholders, schools, etc., in order to share and monitor experience and results Education/ Awareness partnership, public authorities, no-profit organisations and local stakeholders to monitor the procedures of LIFE+ project.
+2. Carrying out of campaigns of awareness and divulgation on the specific project and the general problem of conservation of biodiversity neficial feed-back on the territory in regards to public awareness about the global problem of biodiversity